 Ex-BA boss Walsh pours cold water on United Airlines supersonic jet plan

-Supersonic jets do not have a place in the future, Willie Walsh, the former boss of British Airways, said, adding that he would not buy them if he still ran an airline as he dismissed a plan by United Airlines (UAL.O) to bring them back.
+LONDON (Reuters) - Supersonic jets do not have a place in the future, Willie Walsh, the former boss of British Airways, said, adding that he would not buy them if he still ran an airline as he dismissed a plan by United Airlines to bring them back.

 “We’ll watch with interest but no, I wouldn’t be buying it,” Walsh told an airlines conference on Thursday.
 “I’m not convinced that supersonic transport is the right move going forward.”